Why can’t I pay my bill after the disconnect date? It’s just a couple of days late.

 The ONT which was installed during the fiber build-out cannot be moved.
 If you have a separate router, the device can be moved to a more convenient location that is centrally located in your home.

-If you have additional questions or need further clarification please contact Jefferson Telecom at 515-386-4141.
+If your question was not asked above, or if you have additional questions or need further clarification please contact Jefferson Telecom at 515-386-4141.